 We all know John Lennon’s songs from his solo career, but we’ve never heard them sounding this good.
 In honor of what would have been his 80th Birthday (October 9th, 2020), 36 of his songs have been completely remixed from the master tapes.
 The collection is called Gimme Some Truth.

 The result is that we hear John Lennon’s voice more fully.
 John tended to have producers process his voice with effects.
 The new collection remixes the songs to better reflect John Lennon’s natural voice.
 The instrumentation also benefits from the new mixes.
 The recordings simply sound warmer and clearer.
-Even though I’ve purchased these songs in multiple ways before, the improvement is worth the expense to me (though it might not be to casual listeners).
+Even though I’ve purchased these songs in multiple ways before, the improvement is worth the expense to me.
 The main presentation is the deluxe 2-disc set.
 There is also a one-disc 19-song version with selected songs from both discs (which are shown below).

 The collection was curated by Yoko Ono and Sean Lennon, and skillfully remixed by engineer Paul Hicks.
 One could quibble with some of the song selections, and wish that the title wasn’t Gimme Some Truth, which had already been used for a John Lennon collection.
 They could have just gone with the collection’s subtitle: The Ultimate Remixes.